-- files but a project, the report will be run for all programs in it.
-2. Select Code Search Reports > Code Search Reports... from the Reports menu or from the context - menu in the Repository Browser.
-3. When the Code Search Reports window opens, expand the list box.
-It lets you choose from a few items: - < New Report>, previously-created reports (if any), Performance optimization gueries and Migrate Net Express to VC.
-Select<New Report>. - 4.
-Select categories and subcategories of gueries from the tree structure.
+Note: You can select objects from different projects with different object types.
+If you don't select files but a project, the report will be run for all programs in it.

+- 2. Select Code Search Reports > Code Search Reports... from the Reports menu or from the context menu in the Repository Browser. - 3.
+When the Reports window opens, click Create New Custom Report. - 4.
+From the dropdown menu at the top of the Code Search Reports window, you can select < New Report> or previously-created reports (if any). - 5.
+Select categories and subcategories of gueries from the tree structure in the Code Searches tab and/or the Repository Queries tab.
 Note that when you select a category, you automatically select all it subcategories.

-The Only show gueries for project/object types is checked by default and the gueries displayed in the tree structure are only the ones for the project/object types that you have selected.
+The Only show queries for project/object types is checked by default and the queries displayed in the tree structure are only the ones for the project/object types that you have selected.
 If you uncheck this option, all possible queries will be displayed.

 When Only show selected queries for saved reports is checked and you have selected an already saved report from the list at the top, only the queries selected for it will be displayed.
-If you are creating a new report, all gueries are shown in the tree.
+If you are creating a new report, all queries are shown in the tree.

-- 5. In the Report name field write a name for the custom report or use the default one.
-The report name must be unique and not used for any other report. - 6.
+- 6. Click the Preview Report button to add categories to the report, add queries to a category or change the order of the queries. - 7.
+In the Report name field write a name for the custom report or use the default one.
+The report name must be unique and not used for any other report. - 8.
 Select a save location for the report.
-The default one is the Output\Custom Reports folder of the workspace. - 7.
-From the options below you can choose if you want to generate an HTML report and if you want to make the report available to other users. - 8.
-Click Save to save the report. - Click Run to save and run the report.
+The default one is the Output\CodeSearchReports folder of the workspace. - 9.
+From the options below you can choose if you want to generate an HTML report and if you want to make the report available to other users. - 10.
+If you select to generate an HTML report, you can also select to generate a summary report which will show the differences between an older report an a new one. - 11.Click Save to save the report. - 12.Click Run to save and run the report.